immateria/Boop/Boop/Documentation/CustomScripts.md

 * `categories` is an optional array or comma-separated string allowing scripts to belong to multiple groups, such as `"text"` or `"convert"`.
 Users can filter the picker by category with `cat:name`, e.g. `cat:text`.
+* `permissions` is an optional array or comma-separated list of extra capabilities the script needs.
+Currently only `"network"` is recognized to allow fetching data from the internet.

 An optional property, `bias`, can also be added to help Boop prioritize your scripts.
 A positive value will move your script higher in the results, a negative value will push it further down.
 The bias property is a number: